Verververver/APL_Helper_Scripts/README.md

 **Splitter** - Goes through each line and splits the | (OR) condition.

 # Instructions
-1. Put your APL into "apl.simc"
+1. Put your APL into "apl.simc" [(See example-input-and-apl-assumptions)](#example-input-and-apl-assumptions)
+2. Edit argument parameters if needed
+3. Run the relevant python script

+# Example input and APL Assumptions
 Example input should look like
 ```
-{
 copy="Example"

 actions.standard_rotation=flamestrike,if=active_enemies>=variable.hot_streak_flamestrike&(buff.hot_streak.react|buff.hyperthermia.react)
 actions.standard_rotation+=/pyroblast,if=buff.hot_streak.react|buff.hyperthermia.react
-}
 ```

 **Assumptions**

-The code is designed so that it assumes the following
+The code is designed so that it assumes the following:
  - No duplicate lines
  - Correct format and notations

-2. Edit argument parameters if needed
-3. Run the relevant python script